HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘DelayedArray’
+    Namespaces in Imports field not imported from:
+      ‘DelayedArray’ ‘matrixStats’
       All declared Imports should be used.
     ```